• About

 Mr Ashimolowo further narrated how the Risk Manager of Skye Bank, who loaned him money, showed up in church to harass him.

 Recounting the experience, he said, “The Risk Manager of Skye Bank came with about ten staff to our service as if he wanted to disrupt the church service.
-The same bank that loaned me money when I was building a house showed up in a church with nothing to do with my company.
+The same bank that loaned me money when I was building a house showed up at a church with no connection to my company.
 I’m mentioning banks so they’ll know I have the right to.
 I bought GTBank shares (which I have been banking with since 1993) at N18, which fell to N3.60 kobo.

 “Imagine if I had used all that money I lost to buy land 20 years ago?
 At the time, I had N60 million to buy Sky Bank shares—the price of a plot of land on Banana Island.
 And now, instead of losing my money to shares, that land would have become worth over a billion.”